Analyst

 Service master data contains information about the services provided.

-Q16.
-Given a tank with liquid, and there are flows in and out, inflow is U and outflow is Kx, where x is current height of liquid in tank, all needed quantities given, what are the conditions for overflow and steady...
+Q. Given a tank with liquid, with inflow U and outflow Kx (where x is the current height), and all quantities are known, what are the conditions for overflow and steady state?

 Overflow occurs when the inflow rate is greater than the outflow rate